... ...

 There is a way to change the standard yellow folders into all different colors, or even to have different icons.

-Here is an example that I did using Color Marker Free.
+Here is an example that I did using Folder Marker for my main bookkeeping headers.
+(Folder Marker is not an affiliate link)

 Inside the main folder open the following three folders: